By Dady Chery

 1. MINUSTAH continually harasses and humiliates Haitians.
 MINUSTAH’s favorite activities include pepper spraying Haitians and capriciously confiscating drivers’ licenses and computers.

 3. MINUSTAH subverts democracy.
-Together with the U.S., Canada and France, MINUSTAH fixed elections that excluded 80 percent of the Haitian electorate and brought a Duvalierist, Michel Martelly, into power in May 2011.
+Together with the United States, Canada and France, MINUSTAH has fixed elections that excluded 80 percent of the Haitian electorate and brought a Duvalierist, Michel Martelly, into power in May 2011.

 4. MINUSTAH interferes in Haiti’s political affairs.
 Former MINUSTAH head Edmond Mulet recommended that criminal charges be brought against Haiti’s legitimate president, Jean-Bertrand Aristide, so as to keep him illegally out of Haiti.